sympa-community/gpldoc/man/sympa_config.5.md

 Number of days messages are kept in moderation spool (as specified by "queuemod" parameter).
 Beyond this deadline, messages that have not been processed are deleted.

-### `cookie`

-Secret string for generating unique keys

-- Format:

-    The value to be concealed.

-- Default:

-    None.

-- Context:

-    list (`config`), site (`sympa.conf`)

-This allows generated authentication keys to differ from a site to another.
-It is also used for encryption of user passwords stored in the database.
-The presence of this string is one reason why access to "sympa.conf" needs to be restricted to the "sympa" user.

-Note that changing this parameter will break all HTTP cookies stored in users' browsers, as well as all user passwords and lists X509 private keys.
-To prevent a catastrophe, Sympa refuses to start if this "cookie" parameter was changed.

-Example:

-    cookie 123456789

 ### `custom_attribute`

 (Paragraph)